-The threat of inter-communal violence in South Sudan leaves populations, particularly those in Jonglei state, at serious risk of mass atrocity crimes.
+Cross-border conflict, recurring inter-communal violence and the activities of armed groups in South Sudan leaves populations, particularly those in Jonglei state, at ongoing risk of mass atrocity crimes.

 The government of South Sudan requires ongoing international assistance to ensure security throughout the country and uphold its Responsibility to Protect.

 INTERNATIONAL RESPONSE:The UN Security Council (UNSC) renewed the mandate of UNMISS on 11 July.
 The resolution expressed "grave concern at the continuing human rights violations" in Jonglei state and called upon the government of South Sudan to "take greater responsibility for the protection of its civilians."

 The UNSC issued a Press Statement on 23 August, expressing concern over the increased violence in Jonglei state and noting that the government of South Sudan has the primary responsibility to protect civilians.